-Pomerantz LLP announces that a class action lawsuit has been filed against Yahoo Inc. ("Yahoo" or the "Company") and certain of its officers.
+On April 24, 2017 Pomerantz LLP was appointed Co-Lead Counsel in a class action lawsuit filed against Yahoo Inc. ("Yahoo" or the "Company") and certain of its officers.
 The class action, filed in United States District Court, Northern District of California, and docketed under 17-cv-00373, is on behalf of a class consisting of all persons or entities who purchased or otherwise acquired Yahoo securities between November 12, 2013 and December 14, 2016, both dates inclusive (the "Class Period"), seeking to recover compensable damages caused by defendants' violations of the Securities Exchange Act of 1934.

 Yahoo, together with its subsidiaries, is a multinational technology company that provides a variety of internet services, including, inter alia, a web portal, search engine, Yahoo!
 Mail, Yahoo!
 News, Yahoo!
 Finance, advertising, and fantasy sports.
 As of February 2016, Yahoo had an estimated 1 billion monthly active users, roughly 280 million Yahoo!
 Mail users, and 205 million monthly unique visitors to its sites and services.